Lengthened Partials Explained

 The idea is that you spend the entirety of your reps in the part of the range of motion where your muscle is most lengthened; its most stretched position.

-The research has been continually suggesting that training muscles in their more lengthened position is advantageous.
+The research has been suggesting that training muscles in their more lengthened position is advantageous for muscle growth.

 First, it was demonstrated that full ranges of motion are better than partial ranges of motion when the muscle is in a more shortened position, such as a quarter squat.
 [1].

 Then, research showed that selecting exercises that exercises that place a muscle in a more stretched position throughout the entirety of the range of motion are superior.
-For instance, seated hamstring curls build more muscle than lying hamstring curls for this reason.
+For instance, seated hamstring curls build more muscle than lying hamstring curls for this reason; despite the knee range of motion being similar.
 [2] This has also been shown in the triceps and calves.
 [3,4]

 Lengthened partials are the next step in seeing just how beneficial training muscles at long muscle lengths is.